nxpthx/typo3-upgradereport/README.md

 ## Extension Usage

 Just install the extension into a TYPO3 4.5 LTS instance from TER.
-Go to the new module shipped and run the tests.
+If cloning from github, make sure your extension folder is named "upgradereport".
+Afterwards go to the new module shipped and run the tests.
 We plan on having a more versatile Interface allowing to export the results.

 ## Extension Development